ma-ji/amgps/_pages/assignments.md

 <!-- **Maximum 4 students per group.** -->

-	- A replication plan.
+	- Replication plan.
-	- A presentation of your replication plan in class.
+	- Presentation of your replication plan in class.
-	- A replication report.
+	- Presentation of your replication study.
-	- A presentation of your replication study.
+	- Replication report.

 <br>